 Any student who wishes to apply for federal Title IV financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
-Students can complete the FAFSA online at www.fafsa.gov.
-The FAFSA information is electronically transmitted to the U.S. Department of Education's Central Processing Service (CSP).
+Students can complete the FAFSA online at studentaid.gov/fafsa The FAFSA information is electronically transmitted to the U.S. Department of Education's Central Processing Service (CSP).
 Once processed, the school will receive an Institutional Student Information Record (ISIR) that is used to determine the student's eligibility for financial assistance.
 To be eligible for federal aid an applicant must:

 - Be enrolled in an eligible program - Have a valid Social Security Number - Be a U.S. citizen or eligible non-citizen - Demonstrate need (need is the difference between the cost of education and the amount that you or your family can afford to pay).
-Need is determined by the information that is supplied on the FAFSA. - Not be in default on any Federal Title IV student loan - Not owe a Pell refund at any school - Have a high school diploma or its equivalency - Be registered with Selective Services (males only) - Maintain satisfactory progress towards completion of the course of study
+Need is determined by the information that is supplied on the FAFSA. - Not be in default on any Federal Title IV student loan - Not owe a Pell refund at any school - Have a high school diploma or its equivalency - Maintain satisfactory progress towards completion of the course of study